 This is a rigorous, college-level course which covers all of the topics normally taught in first-year college chemistry.
 Laboratory work is done to augment the lecture/recitation part of the course.

 This class introduces students to the study of behavior and mental processes of human beings and other animals.
-The class surveys some of the major subfields of psychology, including but not limited to: perception, states of consciousness, human development, learning, memory, personality, and the diagnosis and treatment of abnormal behavior, with the emphasis on the ethical considerations of research in the field of psychology.
+The class surveys some of the major subfields of psychology, including but not limited to: the biology of the brain and nervous system, sensation and perception, states of consciousness, human development, learning, memory, personality, and the diagnosis and treatment of abnormal behavior with an emphasis on the ethical considerations of research in the field of psychology.

-Macro Engineering will survey the field of engineering and engineering technology, providing an introduction to such engineering disciplines as civil, mechanical, and materials.
-This course will integrate math, science, technology, and writing as students learn the Engineering Design Process (Design, Build, Test, Evaluate, Redesign) to solve engineering problems and explore the impact technology has on society.
-The course will be primarily project-based.
-It will emphasize teamwork and oral and written communication, and require substantial participation by all students.
+Students will survey engineering and engineering technology disciplines such as civil, mechanical, and materials.
+This course will integrate math, science, technology, and writing as students apply an Engineering Design Process (Design, Build, Test, Evaluate, Redesign) to solve problems and explore the impact technology has on society.
+The course will be primarily project-based emphasizing teamwork, as well as oral and written communication, and will require substantial participation by all students.

-Micro Engineering will survey the field of engineering and engineering technology, providing an introduction to such engineering disciplines as electrical, biomedical, chemical, and environmental.
-This course will integrate math, science, technology, and writing as students learn the Engineering Design Process (Design, Build, Test, Evaluate, Redesign) to solve engineering problems and explore the impact technology has on society.
-The course will be primarily project-based.
-It will emphasize teamwork and oral and written communication, and require substantial participation by all students.
+Students will survey engineering and engineering technology disciplines such as electrical, biomedical, chemical, and environmental.
+This course will integrate math, science, technology, and writing as students apply an Engineering Design Process (Design, Build, Test, Evaluate, Redesign) to solve problems and explore the impact technology has on society.
+The course will be primarily project-based emphasizing teamwork as well as oral and written communication, and will require substantial participation by all students.

 This course is an interdisciplinary investigation into crucial environmental issues, combining the study of science, history, and culture.
-It is designed to be as hands-on and exploratory as possible, with a number of projects and field trips into the community.
+It is hands-on and exploratory, with a number of projects and field trips into the community.
+Students will learn about how people think about the environment and have interacted with it throughout history, how science informs the ways in which we interact with the environment, and identify, characterize and solve major environmental issues facing society today.